Twonki/Dealmaker/readme.md

 A brand-new fin-tech approach to a match-making app.
 Deal Maker takes away the awkwardness on discussing the touchy subject of personal finance in dating.

-Apart from the traditional matching criteria in main-stream dating apps (e.g. age / geo location), our matching algorithm bases on an overview of a users spending habits to determine the compatibility between other users on the platform.
+Apart from the traditional matching criteria in main-stream dating apps (e.g. age / geo location), our matching algorithm bases on an overview of a user's spending habits to determine the compatibility between one and another on the platform.
 Deal Maker will challenge a user and their potential partner with a little test before they are off to their first date.
-The cost and the division of a first date must be agreed upon the matchees found their compatible profile.
+The cost and the ways to divide on a first date must be agreed upon the matchee finding a compatible profile.

 ## Getting Started